locust580/SEC-10k-extractions/README.md

 - Go to the SEC filing where the value was missing
 - Go to Part II, Item 8
 - Look through financials to find value
-- Copy value and Ctrl + F through the xml file (usually ticker-YYYYMMDD-htm.xml) for value
+- Copy value and Ctrl + F through the xml file in the 10-K filing (usually named ticker-YYYYMMDD-htm.xml) for value
 - Copy XBRL tag and paste into corresponding value in the dictionary where missing